Stable homotopy groups of spheres: From dimension 0 to 90

 Uniqueness in dimensions 5, 6 and 12 was known to Kervaire and Milnor \cite{KervaireMilnor}.
 Uniqueness in dimension 56 is due to the first author \cite{Isaksen14c}, and uniqueness in dimension 61 is due to the second and the third authors \cite{WangXu17}.

 Conjecture~\ref{conjecture homotopy sphere} is equivalent to the claim that the group $\Theta_n$ is not of order $1$ for dimensions greater than $61$.
-This conjecture has been confirmed in all odd dimensions by the second and the third authors \cite{WangXu17} based on the work of Hill, Hopkins, and Ravenel \cite{HHR}, and in even dimensions up to 140 by Behrens, Hill, Hopkins, and Mahowald \cite{Behrens}.
+This conjecture has been confirmed in all odd dimensions by the second and the third authors \cite{WangXu17} based on the work of Hill, Hopkins, and Ravenel \cite{HHR}, and in more than half of the even dimensions by Behrens, Hill, Hopkins, Mahowald and Quigley \cite{Behrens}\cite{BMQ21}.